SoftwareSecurityLab/ElGamal/README.md

 ```
     let decryptedMessage = elgamal.decrypt(cipherText);
 ```
-The `decryptedMessage` is the original group member which you encrypted, so to get the original message you should apply your mapping to it!
+The `decryptedMessage` is the original group member which you encrypted, so to get the original message, you should apply your mapping to it!

 ## Methods